 MIRIAM HORWITZ is new to Metro Detroit, establishing herself as a Michigander in June of 2014.
 Aside from being married to Rabbi Dan (and thus co-hosting a significant number of The Well’s programs in their shared home), Miriam is a certified ASL-English interpreter who works in myriad settings and was recently appointed by Governor Snyder to the State of Michigan’s advisory council on Deaf, DeafBlind and Hard of Hearing.
 In a previous professional life, she toured the globe as an actress and performer.
 Jewishly, Miriam started the Inclusion Fund for Moishe House to enable Deaf individuals in their 20s and 30s to attend Moishe House educational events, was an active participant in a Women’s Rosh Chodesh Group in Washington, DC, and is a member of the ROI Community, an international network of Jewish activists and change makers, having been selected to attend their 2013 summit in Jerusalem.
 Miriam loves practicing yoga, experimenting with new recipes, knitting, art-journaling and making music with her husband and their infant son Jonah.

 SAMANTHA FRIEDMAN moved from Manhattan back to Metro Detroit to build her own fitness business.
 She was able to convince her New York native husband to join her on her mission.
 As a full family affair, the Friedmans - along with Sam’s mom and “bonus” dad - created Cycle & Row of West Bloomfield.
-Sam had the privilege of working with celebrity trainer Jillian Michaels to refine the concept, which is now known as Fuse45 - a 45-minute circuit-based workout - and is expanding to Royal Oak (and hopefully beyond!).
-Sam is looking forward to getting more involved with the incredible Jewish community in her hometown by joining The Well’s Bucket List.
-In her free time, Sam loves playing tennis, being outside, hanging with family and friends, cooking, trying new restaurants, reading and traveling.
+Sam had the privilege of working with celebrity trainer Jillian Michaels to refine the concept, which is now known as Fuse45 - a 45-minute circuit-based workout.
+In 2016, Sam opened her second Fuse45 studio in Royal Oak and is working towards continued expansion of the fitness concept.
+Sam has thoroughly enjoyed getting more involved in Detroit's incredible Jewish community by joining The Well’s Bucket List and plans to continue exploring her Jewish identity and roots through the Well's programs.
+In her free time, Sam loves playing tennis, being outside, hanging out with family and friends, cooking, trying new restaurants, reading and traveling.

 ZAC BERLIN is a native metro Detroiter, who moved back to the city in 2012 as an inaugural Challenge Detroit fellow.
 Zac has been actively involved in the Jewish Community since high school, where he was a leader in BBYO, and also supported the work of many Jewish organizations as an undergrad at the University of Michigan.
 He is now excited about continuing his involvement in the Jewish Community by joining the Bucket List.
 Zac enjoys watching Detroit sports (especially when they win), Michigan Football, exercising, making music, and finding new places to eat and drink in Metro Detroit.